edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/limits.md

 Or you might need to use extensions like [`node-microtime`](https://github.com/wadey/node-microtime) for finer-grained performance analysis.

 When {{ PRODUCT_NAME }} bundles your application for deployment, we also do some "tree-shaking" to remove unnecessary files in your build.
-This makes the bundle size smaller and more efficient to load on the {{ PRODUCT }} Cloud during a cold-start.
+This makes the bundle size smaller and more efficient to load on the {{ PRODUCT }} cloud during a cold-start.
 But it could have unintended consequences where we might strip away native extension binaries required for your application to function.